awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

    In this JSON\-formatted data:
    + The value of `roleArn` must match the ARN of the CodePipeline service role you created or identified as part of the prerequisites\.
    + The values of `S3Bucket` and `S3ObjectKey` in `configuration` assume the source code is stored in an S3 bucket\.
-For settings for other source code repository types, see the [CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *AWS CodePipeline User Guide*\.
+For settings for other source code repository types, see the [CodePipeline pipeline structure reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *AWS CodePipeline User Guide*\.
    + The value of `ProjectName` is the name of the CodeBuild build project you created earlier in this procedure\.
    + The value of `location` is the name of the S3 bucket used by this pipeline\.
-For more information, see [Create a Policy for an S3 Bucket to Use as the Artifact Store for CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/access-permissions.html#how-to-create-bucket-policy) in the *AWS CodePipeline User Guide*\.
+For more information, see [Create a policy for an S3 Bucket to use as the artifact store for CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/access-permissions.html#how-to-create-bucket-policy) in the *AWS CodePipeline User Guide*\.
    + The value of `name` is the name of this pipeline\.
 All pipeline names must be unique to your account\.

    Although this data describes only a source action and a build action, you can add actions for activities related to testing, deploying the build output artifact, invoking AWS Lambda functions, and more\.
-For more information, see the [AWS CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *AWS CodePipeline User Guide*\.
+For more information, see the [AWS CodePipeline pipeline structure reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *AWS CodePipeline User Guide*\.

 1. Switch to the folder that contains the JSON file, and then run the CodePipeline [create\-pipeline](https://docs.aws.amazon.com/cli/latest/reference/codepipeline/create-pipeline.html) command, specifying the file name: